OfficialDarkzy/DatabaseAPI/README.md

 Find the config.js file and setup your database server port.

 MAKE SURE THAT YOU CHANGE THE SECRET.
 THAT IS THE PASSWORD FOR YOU DATABASE API AUTH TOKEN!!!!

+## How  to start the server
+1. Make sure you cd into the DatabaseAPI folder in the command prompt.
+2. type "node server" and the server will launch